 To tell you the truth, I’m not really that big of a fan of in-store credit cards, but because the Honeybee and I are extremely disciplined when it comes to our finances and paying off the household credit cards in full at the end of each month, I didn’t really mind.
 After all, it’s not the first time we’ve decided to take advantage of such a promotion.

-In general, store credit cards can have several potential drawbacks that should always be considered before committing to sign up for them.
-Here’s a list:
+Retailer credit cards typically have several potential drawbacks that you should always consider before committing to sign up for one.
+Here are four of the biggest:

-1. Dubious dispute resolution service.
-Over the past several years, I have had a couple of instances where I was stuck with an unsatisfactory service or product that the vendor refused to correct.
-Both times, my general credit card company came to the rescue and resolved the problem.
-You usually get no such benefits with store cards; if you have a problem, you are on your own.
+Dubious dispute resolution service.
+I’ve had a couple of instances in the past where I was stuck with an unsatisfactory service or product that the vendor refused to correct.
+Thankfully, my general credit card company has been able to resolve the problem each time.
+You usually get no such benefits with store cards; if you find a problem, you’re on your own.

-2. Increased susceptibility to mailing lists.
-It is not uncommon for consumers who sign up for store credit cards to find themselves on marketing mailing lists.
-Many large retail chains have been known to routinely sell personal data to third parties that are looking to interest you in their services.
+Increased susceptibility to mailing lists.
+It’s not uncommon for consumers who sign up for store credit cards to find themselves on marketing mailing lists — and you know what that means: more junk mail.

-4. Higher interest rates.
+Higher interest rates.
 On average, store credit cards tend to have higher interest rates than general purpose credit cards.
 The Honeybee’s new card has a minimum annual percentage rate of 22.4%.
-Compare this with general cards that often offer regular rates under 20%.
-As a further point of reference keep in mind that, for those with excellent credit rates, general cards can be found for as low as 10%.
+It’s not too hard to find other cards that offer regular less than that — especially if you have excellent credit.

-Yes, when you are at the checkout counter, getting a one-time discount of up to 25% may be tempting.
-But make sure you consider all the risks before making the leap, especially those of you who are unable to pay off your credit card bills in full at the end of every month.
+Yes, when you’re at the checkout counter, getting a one-time discount of up to 25% may be tempting.
+Just make sure you consider all the risks before making the leap, especially if you’re the type who is unable or unwilling to pay off your credit card in full at the end of every month.